<dependency>

 data structure backing both Mapped Diagnostic Context (MDC), aka.
 Thread Context

-these are provided by a single backend: ReadOnlyStringMapResolver
+these are provided by a single backend: ReadOnlyStringMapResolver.
+Put another

 and garbage footprint, which are detailed below.